 Rann Utsav, Gujarat

 Rann Utsav is one of the most colorful winter festivals in India that is celebrated every year at the White Desert of the Kutch region in Gujarat.
 Rann of Kutch is one of the largest salt deserts in the world, and among the top places to visit in Gujarat.
 This festival is celebrated for nearly 3 months that starts from 28th October to 23rd February.
 During the fest, the area comes alive with folk dances, musical concerts, handicrafts & food stalls, camel rides along with some adventure sports.
-Plan your visit during full moon nights to appreciate the glorious phenomenon of the white salt desert glowing silver under the moonlight.
+Plan your visit to Kutch, one of the amazing places to visit near Ahmedabad, during full moon nights to appreciate the glorious phenomenon of the white salt desert glowing silver under the moonlight.
 Kutch Desert Wildlife Sanctuary, Narayan Sarovar & Sanctuary, Kalo Dungar, Siyot Caves, Chhari Dandh Bird Sanctuary, Kutch Bustard Sanctuary, etc. are the other popular places to visit in Kutch.